microsoft/semantic-kernel/docs/decisions/0018-aiservice-metadata.md

 # These are optional elements.
 Feel free to remove any of them.
 status: {proposed}
 date: {2023-10-25}
-deciders: semenshi, markwallace, rbarreto, dmytrostruk
+deciders: SergeyMenshykh, markwallace, rbarreto, dmytrostruk
 consulted:
 informed:
 ---